xufei/xufei.github.io/resume.md

 - How do we manage the transition between UIs?
 - How to bind front-end logic with business entities and services?

-All above resovled, can we goto UI customazation.
-The target platform of UI customazation is not only browsers running on PC, but also mobile platforms, there is no essential difference between these two, all of them can be managed in the same system.
+All above resolved, can we goto UI customization.
+The target platform of UI customization is not only browsers running on PC, but also mobile platforms, there is no essential difference between these two, all of them can be managed in the same system.
 So, we achieve the goal of "single service, multiple end", which matches the theory of "three screens and a cloud" by Microsoft.

 From now on, WebOS will become an unstoppable trend, with the help of HTML5 and JavaScript, people can build rich and colorful cross-end applications.
 It's complex to build a system like WebOS, people are eager to have not only stable operating mechanism, abundant components, friendly APIs and documents, but also peripheral environment, such as visual component platform that helps users to build their apps rapidly.
 At this point, WebOS development and traditional Web development come to the same way.